 Similarly, a concordance table mapping the common item score to the ACT Aspire scale score was obtained using the Aspire sample.
 Putting two concordance tables together yielded a concordance table mapping the Utah scale score to the Aspire scale score, referred to as the Utah-to-Aspire concordance table.
 For example, suppose Utah scale score of 200 was mapped to common item score of 21 and the same common item score was mapped to Aspire scale score of 420.
 The Utah-to-Aspire concordance table would have Utah scale score of 200 mapped to Aspire scale score of 420.
-When a Utah scale score was mapped to a non-integer common item score, as in most cases, linear interpolation was used to find the corresponding Aspire scale score.
-This step was needed because the concordance table mapping the common item score to the Aspire scale score only contain integer scores.
+When a Utah scale score was mapped to a non-integer common item score, as in most cases, linear interpolation was used to find the corresponding Aspire scale score to the Aspire scale score of the Aspire scale score of the common item score table was needed because the concordance table mapping the Utah-to-Aspire concordance table table table mapping the utah scale score to the Aspire scale score of 420.
+The scale score of 420.
+When a Utah scale score was mapped to a non-integer common item score, as in most cases, linear interpolation was used to find the corresponding Aspire scale score to the Aspire scale score only contain integer scores.
 Putting the Utah-to-Aspire concordance table and the Aspire to the ACT prediction table together yielded a Utah-to-ACT table, predicting ACT scale scores from Utah scale scores.
 A subsequent subsection presents the details.